How to Explore 5 European Cruise Ports: What to Do in Amsterdam, Copenhagen, & More

 Copenhagen, Denmark

-Copenhagen, the capital city of Denmark, is a beautiful city, only a 45-minute drive from Sweden.
+Copenhagen, the capital city of Denmark, is a modern yet historic city.
 The Copenhagen cruise port is only a 20-minute drive from the city, so you will have plenty of time to explore as much of the city as you like when you are there.
 It is very easy to navigate their (electric) subway system as well.
 My attraction/landmark suggestions are: Rosenborg Castle, walking through the Østre Anlæg park, visiting Nyhavn, and a canal tour through the city.
+This sounds like a lot, but it is doable in the one day you will have in the city.

 Rosenborg Castle is a beautiful, well-preserved Renaissance castle where several members of the Danish Royal Family lived.
 Most of the rooms in the castle are almost the same way they were when the castle was built in the 1600s.
+You can buy tickets to visit the castle on the official website.
 The Østre Anlæg park features lakes and sculptures where you will see plenty of locals hanging out and relaxing.

 Nyhavn is a famous harbor in Copenhagen, which you might already recognize from photos, as it’s one of Copenhagen’s most photographed areas.
 Here, you will see tons of locals and tourists shopping and eating.
 The canal tour I went on when in Copenhagen was an hour long, and there were amazing views of the city and landmarks, especially of the Opera House and the Royal Library.